Leo-Lo/cfblo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a 4th year undergraduate at Columbia University majoring in Physics and Mathematics, doing research in theoretical condensed matter physics.
 I am broadly interested in topological phases of matters, superconductivity, and strongly correlated electron materials.
+Click [here](../assets/pdf/Resume_CFBLo.pdf) for my resume.

 When I am not doing physics (which is becoming increasingly rare!), I like playing the flute, coming up with random melodies, and biking.
 And here is a [random rock](https://ssd.jpl.nasa.gov/tools/sbdb_lookup.html#/?sstr=leolo) in our solar system.